-When it comes to finding the best monitor for PS5, there are a ton of options, with many, many more on the way in 2021.
+When it comes to finding the best monitor for PS5, there are a ton of options to pick from.

 Let's dive in.

 - AOC U28G2AE

 Best HDMI 2.1 PS5 monitor - Gigabyte AORUS FC43U

 The Gigabyte AORUS FV43U is a bit of a beast on paper and boasts some impressive specs that make it a strong consideration for pairing with your PS5.

 HDMI 2.1 monitors are still somewhat new to the scene and therefore can tip the scales a little when it comes to price, however, monitors like these are tailor-made for gaming, so they can be worth the premium.

 This monitor supports 4K at 120Hz, alongside 10-bit Colour, 97% DCI-P3, and HDR1000 which will help you to get the most you can out of the console.
 To put that into perspective, many of the best gaming monitors can only offer Display HDR 400, so expect stunning visuals on this display.